chris-ryan/deforest/README.md

 # deforest - an Amazon IP Region Parser

-Filters the Amazon IP JSON feed by region
+A Node script that filters the Amazon IP JSON feed

 ## Installation